• Menu

 Belfast to Cairnryan with Stena Line

 Rather surprisingly, there are no direct ferry routes between Ireland and England.
-Until 2023 P&O operated a Dublin to Liverpool route but that has since been discontinued.
+Until 2023 P&O operated a Dublin to Liverpool route but that has long since been discontinued.
 There are services that operate between Ireland and the Isle of Mann, and from there you could change ferries and connect to England.

 If that sounds like too much hassle, then just take a direct ferry from Northern Ireland to England instead, on the Belfast to Liverpool route with Stena Line